 As was often the case in post-war England, local enthusiasts soon saw the potential of the runways and perimeter roads for racing.
 The Darlington & District Motor Club began organising events for cars and motorcycles from 1948, using the majority of one of the runways and the perimeter roads at the southern end of the aerodrome.
 By 1950, the circuit was approved by the Royal Automobile Club and a full calendar of events was organised for the course.

 The Neasham circuit soon gained popularity thanks to its large catchment area for spectators, there being very few alternative locations to watch racing within a sensible travelling distance.
-When the original lease expired in 1962, a consortium if enthusiasts led by Bruce Ropner bought the northern half of the old aerodrome and set about creating a more permanent facility.
+When the original lease expired in 1962, a consortium of enthusiasts led by Bruce Ropner bought the northern half of the old aerodrome and set about creating a more permanent facility.
 Planning permission was obtained within 18 months and the new circuit was completed in July 1964.

 Roughly triangular in shape, the new 1.64 mile course (though at the time officially measured at 1.7 miles) consisted of two long straights, a fast esses, three tight corners and an unforgiving chicane built out of railway sleepers.
 None of the Neasham airfield circuit was retained and in its new guise, the circuit took on the name of Croft Autodrome for the first time.
 Ropner was among the first to lap the new course in his Jaguar XK150.

 Facilities were fairly basic - the race control tower was fashioned from a converted lorry and the paddock was a cinder-covered area towards the esses – but it retained its popularity nonetheless.
-The first meeting on 3 August 1964 attracted a crowd of between 30,000 and 50,000 people, which no doubt caused near chaos at meetings end when they all converged on the narrow tunnel north of the pits, which was the only access and egress to the infield.
+The first meeting on 3 August 1964 attracted a crowd of between 30,000 and 50,000 people, which no doubt caused near chaos at meeting's end when they all converged on the narrow tunnel north of the pits, which was the only access and egress to the infield.

 An eclectic series of (mainly) club competitions made Croft their home, the highlight of each year being the Battle of Britain Meeting, which saw the circuit's RAF heritage celebrated with an interesting (and possibly unique) line up of two, three and four-wheeled action.

-In 1970 and the Guards International Trophy for Formula 3 cars was run at Croft, future Grand Prix winner Carlos Pace taking victory.
+In 1970 the Guards International Trophy for Formula 3 cars was run at Croft, future Grand Prix winner Carlos Pace taking victory.
 Other notable names to race at the original croft were Denny Hulme and James Hunt, while Niki Lauda and Damon Hill also had early-career races here.

 By the 1980s, however, the track surface had deteriorated considerably and, faced with a large bill to bring the circuit up to modern safety standards, the difficult decisions was taken to close the circuit.
 Fortunately, George Shields (a local farmer) had a good relationship with new land-owner Bill Chaytor.
 They came to an agreement to create a rallycross circuit at the site, using part of the old circuit, in the process creating the only purpose-built venue for the sport in the country.
 By April 1982 (less than six months after closing for "the final time") Croft Circuit echoed to the sound of competitive cars once again.